IBM/deep-learning-language-model/README.md

 ## Flow

 1. Download and install Keras, Tensorflow and their prerequisites.
 2. Download the yelp data.
-This example will use the [yelp_100_3.txt](https://github.com/MadisonJMyers/Training-a-Deep-Learning-Language-Model-Using-Keras-and-Tensorflow/blob/master/data/yelp_100_3.txt), but once you feel familiar enough you can apply it to the entire [kaggle dataset](https://www.kaggle.com/c/yelp-recruiting/data).
+This example will use a small sample of data found in [yelp_100_3.txt](https://github.com/MadisonJMyers/Training-a-Deep-Learning-Language-Model-Using-Keras-and-Tensorflow/blob/master/data/yelp_100_3.txt), but once you feel familiar enough you can apply it to the entire [kaggle dataset](https://www.kaggle.com/c/yelp-recruiting/data).
 3. Download the all of the files in the [code folder](https://github.com/MadisonJMyers/Training-a-Deep-Learning-Language-Model-Using-Keras-and-Tensorflow/tree/master/code) (make sure the data and the files are in the same folder).
 4. Train a language model to generate text and run it.
 5. Analyze the result.